juhasev/sample-ninja-help/recruitment-source-dialog.md

 https://domain.sampleninja.io/registration/1/ENG-CA?source=5f031c0e-dc5f-4e79-a318-46fa62fd42f9
 ```

-This ID is indicated in the blue circle with a red lock icon in the list view.
-You can copy the UUID to the clipboard if you click the circle.
+Sources using UUID are indicated with a red lock in the list view.
+You can copy the UUID to the clipboard by clicked the blue ID circle.

 > In this mode only valid **UUID** value are accepted.